-- It is free to use and easy to implement.
+- Free to use and easy to implement

-- It is not flexible enough as compared to other chart libraries that are based on descriptive grammars.
+- Not flexible enough as compared to other chart libraries that are based on descriptive grammar

-- It isn't straightforward to customize some of the complex relational charts.
+- Customizing some of the more complex relational charts isn’t very straightforward

 - The grammar design is a bit complex